soxueren/atsd/integration/alteryx/README.md

 ## Calculate and store a derived series

-The following is a demonstration of how to create an Alteryx Designer workflow that uses a series from ATSD to create an entirely new series and then to store that series back in ATSD.
+This section demonstrates how to create an Alteryx Designer workflow that uses a series from ATSD to create new series and then store these series back in ATSD.
+To calculate a weighted inflation index we multiply the CPI of each category by its weight divided by 1000 and sum the products.

 The final arrangement of the tools in the workflow will be: